 SQA Highers: BBBC including English or Maths or Computing Science

-GCE A-Levels: CCC including English or Maths or Computer Science
+GCE A-Levels: CC including English or Maths or Computer Science

-Irish Leaving Certificate: HL: BBBC2 including English or Maths or Technology
+Irish Leaving Certificate: HL: BBBC including English or Maths or Technology

-International Baccalaureate (IB) Diploma: 24 points (including 4, 4 at HL and one of English, Maths or Computer Science)
+International Baccalaureate (IB) Diploma: 24 points (including 4, 4 at HL)

 SQA HNC/BTEC Level 4 HNC: Administration and IT; Business

-SQA HND / BTEC Level 5 HND: Administration and IT (for SQA awards, with Grade A in the Graded Unit)
+SQA HND (Grade B) / BTEC Level 5 HND: Administration and IT

 BTEC Extended Diploma: DDM

-SQA HND / BTEC Level 5 HND / Foundation Degree: Information Technology; Computing or relevant discipline (for SQA awards, with Grade A in the Graded Unit)
+SQA HND (Grade B) / BTEC Level 5 HND / Foundation Degree: IT, Computing, or relevant discipline

 requires graduates who can combine sound business knowledge with technical